-Employers decide how much benefit to offer and who is eligible for coverage.
+Employers decide benefit face amounts and who is eligible for coverage.
 They can also choose whether or not to contribute toward the cost of premiums.
-Once the benefit is paid, insureds can use it any way they choose, and it’s paid regardless of any other coverage they may have.
+Covered individuals can use benefits any way they choose, and most policies pay benefits regardless of any other coverage they may have.

 Critical illness vs. disability insurance:

-While disability insurance is intended to help individuals maintain their standard of living while recovering from a disabling illness or injury, critical illness insurance provides additional support to help cover expenses after the diagnosis of a serious condition.
+Disability insurance helps replace lost income when employees are out of work due to an illness or injury.
+Critical illness insurance provides additional support to help cover expenses after the diagnosis of a serious condition.
 Critical illness insurance can supplement disability insurance or provide an added layer of financial protection if this coverage isn’t available.

 How much coverage should employers offer?

 The simple answer is whatever amount can be offered on a guaranteed issue basis.
-Many insurance carriers provide up to $50,000 of benefit before requiring a medical exam.2 Higher benefit amounts are available, but additional medical questionnaires are almost always needed.
+Many insurance carriers provide up to $30,000 of benefit before requiring a medical exam.1 Higher benefit amounts may be available, but additional medical questionnaires are almost always needed.

 Are critical illness benefits taxable?

 Any critical illness benefits totaling more than the costs incurred for medical care are generally taxable if the employee or employer paid the premium on a pre-tax basis.
 It is also important to note that critical illness benefits may affect eligibility for public assistance like federal, state or local welfare programs.
 For specific information, please consult a tax professional.

 Many critical illness insurance policies include a health screening benefit that provides an annual cash payment to the insured when they complete an eligible wellness screening.
 Some policies may extend health screening benefits to a covered spouse and/or dependents as well.